-Stellenbosch Municipality (from hereon also thefered to as the Municipality) has directed that the bioregional planning approach advocated by the Provincial Government of the Western Cape through its Bioregional Planning Policy and comprehensively described in the Manual for application of Bioregional Planning in the Western Cape (PGWC, 2003) be adopted in municipal planning projects.
+Stellenbosch Municipality (hereafter also referred to as the Municipality) has directed that the bioregional planning approach advocated by the Provincial Government of the Western Cape through its Bioregional Planning Policy and comprehensively described in the Manual for application of Bioregional Planning in the Western Cape (PGWC, 2003) be adopted in municipal planning projects.

 The Municipality recognises that one of the critical determinants of the success of an EMP planned in term of the bioregional planning approach is the extent to which all spheres of government co-operate and co-ordinate their activities as it relates to the subject area.
-This EMP therefore gives effect to the requirement that the planning and management of land units should be undertaken within the context of distinct levels, namely the national level, provincial level and the local level.
+This EMP therefore gives effect to the requirement that the planning and management of land units should be undertaken within the context of distinct levels, namely the national level, provincial level and the local level (see Figure 2).
+Effective integrated planning at these levels requires innovative forms of institutional integration and co-operation.
+Dialogue amongst all stakeholders, participatory planning and institutional flexibility are, therefore, essential to plan and manage effectively.